ewpratten/ewpratten.com/about.md

 {{site.about}}

 ## Chat with me
-If you want to contact me, you can do so via email (ewpratten @ \<this website's domain name\>).
+If you want to contact me, you can do so via email to `ewpratten@<this_domain>`.

 I use PGP keys (mt keys and history are listed below), so feel free to sign your messages via GPG.
 My current PGP key fingerprint is: `3D98 479A DE42 85A3 21F6 6DE4 DAB2 7917 6352 D880`.
 ```
 pub   rsa4096/0xDAB279176352D880 2019-08-10 [SC]
       Key fingerprint = 3D98 479A DE42 85A3 21F6  6DE4 DAB2 7917 6352 D880